leouieda/msl-mini-grant-2018/README.md

 ## In one sentence, summarize the purpose of the grant

-We will host a 2-3 day hands-on workshop to teach participants how to publish their source code online, choose an open-source license, receive credit for their code contribution, and collaborate effectively using version control (git) and websites like Github, figshare, and Zenodo.
+I will host a 2-3 day hands-on workshop to teach participants how to publish their source code online, choose an open-source license, receive credit for their code contribution, and collaborate effectively using version control (git) and websites like Github, figshare, and Zenodo.